UnitapApp/wits-backend/README.md

 * Submit a pull request to the main repository.
 * Ensure your code follows the project's coding standards and guidelines.

-### 3. Translating the Project

-* If you'd like to translate the project into your language, create a new issue on the GitHub issue tracker.
-* We'll provide guidance on how to proceed with the translation.

-### 4. Providing Feedback

-* Share your thoughts on the project's features, user experience, and overall direction.
-* Create a new issue on the GitHub issue tracker or email us at [insert email].

 ## Getting Started
 ---------------